Hritik74/Famous_Paintings_Case_Study/README.md

 ## Project Overview

-This project explores the Famous Paintings & Museum dataset by solving SQL problems to extract meaningful insights about museums, paintings, artists, and canvas sizes.
-It involves analyzing relationships between entities, handling invalid data, and optimizing queries for better performance.
+This project explores the Famous Paintings & Museums dataset by using Python to load the datasets into MySQL Workbench in a structured and efficient manner.
+It then solves SQL problems to extract meaningful insights about museums, paintings, artists, and canvas sizes.
+The project involves analyzing relationships between entities, handling invalid data, and optimizing queries for better performance.

 ---